R0wanAdel/AAVAIL-Streaming-Revenue-Forecasting-API/README.md

 # AAVAIL Streaming Revenue Forecasting API

-A Flask-based REST API for predicting 30-day streaming revenue by country, using time-series lag features and ensemble machine learning models.
+A Flask-based REST API for predicting 30-day streaming revenue by country using ensemble machine learning models with a StandardScaler pipeline.
 Built as part of the AI Workflow Capstone.

 ---

 ## Overview

-This project ingests transactional sales data, engineers time-series features, trains revenue prediction models (Random Forest, Gradient Boosting, Linear Regression baseline), and exposes predictions through a simple REST API.
+This project ingests transactional sales data, engineers time-series features, trains revenue prediction models using scikit-learn Pipelines, and exposes predictions through a REST API.
 Prediction and training events are logged separately for test and production environments.
+A monitoring module tracks model drift via Wasserstein distance.

 ---